Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ## About This Blog

+I will be sharing posts on various topics in this blog like AI, Machine Learning, Deep Learning, Data Science, and new researches related to them, Software Engineering, Clean coding, Big data, Analytics, IoT, Cloud Computing and some miscellaneous stuff that I am interested about.<br/>
+Let me give you a short tour of my blog.

 ### Left Menu

 Menu on the left side contains some links, a brief explanation of them are as under: